-Onlooker Learners - By Emma Hart, Mini Maestros Head Of Teaching
+Onlooker Learners - By Emma Hart, Former Mini Maestros Head Of Teaching

 The term onlooker learning is very much as it sounds, learning through watching.
 Many children will go through this stage, as it is essentially how we all learn, in combination with trying and discovering things through trial and error.